opusymcomp/autogame/README.md

 Start the Slackbot.
 You can send a request to the Slackbot.

-Input "game" to start interacting with Slackbot in your workspace.
+Input "game" to start interacting with Slackbot in your channel.

 ## License
 [MIT](https://github.com/opusymcomp/autogame/blob/master/LICENSE)